Acute Infectious Arthritis

 Symptoms and Signs of Acute Infectious Arthritis

-Over a few hours to a few days, patients with an acute joint infection develop moderate to severe joint pain, warmth, tenderness, effusion, restricted active and passive motion, and sometimes redness.
-Systemic symptoms may be minimal or absent, although signs of sepsis may be present in patients who have bacteremia, particularly with a virulent pathogen such as S. aureus, beta-hemolytic streptococci, or gram negative bacilli..
+Over a few hours to a few days, patients with an acute joint infection develop moderate to severe joint pain, warmth, tenderness, effusion, restricted active and passive motion, and sometimes erythema (1).
+A single joint is typically affected.
+Polyarticular septic arthritis is more likely to occur in patients with a systemic rheumatic disease (2,3).
+Many, but not all, patients with acute infectious arthritis are febrile.
+Occasionally, systemic symptoms may be minimal or absent, although signs of sepsis may be present in patients who have bacteremia, particularly with a virulent pathogen such as S. aureus, beta-hemolytic streptococci, or gram-negative bacilli.

-Infants and children may present with limited spontaneous movement of a limb (pseudoparalysis), irritability, feeding disturbances, and a high, low-grade, or no fever.
+Infants and children may present with limited spontaneous movement of a limb (pseudoparalysis), irritability, feeding disturbances.
+They may also present with a high or low-grade fever.
+Sometimes the patient may be afebrile (4).

 Gonococcal arthritis